nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Branding_Steps_with_AI_Tools/README.md

 3. Consistency checks across all platforms

 Your brand identity is a living thing that grows and evolves with your business.
 Use these tools and frameworks as guides, but always filter decisions through your understanding of your audience and market.

-# Developing Brand Assets: A Comprehensive Guide to Building Your Brand's Digital and Physical Presence

 ## Understanding Brand Assets in the Modern Era